ck3mp3r/nu-mcp/README.md

 - Exposes a tool to run arbitrary Nushell commands via MCP
 - Extensible tool system via Nushell scripts in modular directories
 - Uses the official Model Context Protocol Rust SDK
-- Security sandbox for safe command execution
+- Security sandbox with intelligent path validation and caching
 - Catalog of useful MCP tools for weather, finance, and more

 ## Quick Start